 Recent crash analyses completed by the River to Sea TPO shows that crashes resulting from distracted driving occur at a higher rate than other crash types.
-While further research is needed to determine the role of handheld devices in these crashes, other industry research has linked these devices to increases in vehicle crashes.
+The River to Sea TPO supports legislation that would continue to improve roadway safety by expanding regulation on distracted driving.